-Pile of dead bodies found in north Mexico after gang clash
+21 dead bodies found in north Mexico after gang clash

-MEXICO CITY (AP) — Mexico’s president says an undetermined number of bodies have been found in the northern Mexico border state of Tamaulipas in what appears to have been a mass killing involving drug gangs.
+MEXICO CITY (AP) — Mexican authorities said Thursday that 21 bodies, some burned, have been found in the northern Mexico border state of Tamaulipas in what appears to have been a clash between drug gangs.

-Local media report that between 19 and 20 burned bodies were found near the remains of burned-out pickup trucks near the border town of Miguel Aleman.
+The bodies were found near the remains of seven burned-out vehicles near the border town of Miguel Aleman.

 He said details would be released once all the information was gathered.